 As one of the world’s largest multinational companies, people around the globe recognize the Coca-Cola brand.
 If you have an excellent idea for a new food or drink product or ideas on how they could reduce plastic waste or revolutionize their products, get in touch with them through the company website.

 Lear specializes in automotive technologies and develops new, innovative initiatives in this field.
-If you have an idea for Lear, they ask that inventors send these through their website.
+If you want to sell your invention idea to Lear, they ask that inventors send these through their website.

 Play with a Purpose produces children’s toys that help with developmental learning and the refinement of motor skills, balance, and physical ability.
 If you think an idea could be valuable, send it through the Play with a Purpose website.

 BD accepts product ideas for new medical devices or equipment.
 Send your submissions to BD by mail.
 You’ll need to print out their suggestions form and send it to them.
 If they’re interested in your idea, they’ll get back to you within four to six weeks.

 Another big company that pays for ideas, Philip Morris International creates more sustainable and safer alternatives to cigarettes.
-They accept new product or initiative ideas through their online submissions form.
+This well-known company is always open to initiative ideas through their online submissions form.

 28. C.R.
 Bard

 Another provider of healthcare and medical equipment, C.R.
-Bard welcomes ideas for new products from independent inventors.
+Bard welcomes ideas for products from independent inventors.
 Simply submit your idea through their online portal.

 Plaid is an arts and crafts company that supplies products to stores across the globe.
 They often work with external developers and inventors, so if you have a new product idea, send it over to them through their website.
 They’ll get in touch if the company is interested.

 Henkel offers several options when it comes to developing your product ideas.
 If your idea is in its early stages and you don’t yet hold a patent, they can provide mentorship and investment in exchange for a percentage ownership of the concept (usually 20%).
-Alternatively, if you do hold a patent, you can submit your idea via the company website, and they will be in touch.
+Alternatively, if you do hold a patent, you can submit an idea via the company website, and they will be in touch.

 32. ShurTech Brands